lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 - [ ] There should be more than one watercolor splash
 - [ ] Make the lede shortcode accept a class to control watercolor, or if I change them to be part of the page, have the page accept a param to determine which one to use.
 Or make it random maybe?
 (In general, some more randomness on this site would be nice)
 - [ ] Put smaller splashes of color on headings?
 Try it out
-- [ ] Style code blocks better
+- [x] Style code blocks better
 - [ ] Change the appearance of selections
 - [ ] Maybe restyle `.lede`?
-- [ ] Remove animation from headings.
+- [x] Remove animation from headings.
 Why did I put that in in the first place??
-- [ ] Add some kind of styling to content added to a post after it's been published
+- [ ] Add some kind of styling to content added to a post after it's been published (shortcode?)
+- [ ] The stylesheets are a mess.
+Maybe rewrite?
+At some point?

 ## Posts